TomiToivio/LaclauGPT-Multimodal-Analysis/README.md

 ## LaclauGPT Multimodal Data Analysis

 These data analysis scripts are published for research documentation.
-You cannot use these without modification.
+You probably cannot use these without some modification.

 These are used with [Ollama](https://ollama.com/) running on [CSC Puhti](https://docs.csc.fi/computing/systems-puhti/) supercomputer.